gigagraph/backbone/dotfiles/neovim/lsp/web/README.md

 # Web

-This guide refers to the following languages under the general "Web stack" term:
+This guide refers to the following languages under the general term "Web stack":

 - [HTML][html] (support implemented by [vscode-langservers-extracted](vscode-langservers-extracted-installation)).
 - [CSS/SCSS/SASS](./css.md).
 - [JavaScript](./javascript.md).
 - [TypeScript](./typescript.md).

-Some LSP installations implement functionality for multiple languages.
+Some LSP installations implement functionality for multiple languages or "sublanguages".
 This pages covers such LSPs.
 For LSPs that apply only to a specific language from the stack, refer to the corresponding page for the language.

 ## Installation